BobTheBuidler/mypycify/README.md

 ## Caching strategies

-- **Wheel artifact caching:** The built wheel (`dist/*.whl`) is cached using a unique key based on the OS, Python version, and a hash of user-specified files.
+- **Wheel artifact caching:** The built wheel (`dist/*.whl`) is cached using a unique key based on the OS, Python version, build-from mode, and a hash of user-specified files.
 If the cache is hit, the build is skipped and the cached wheel is used.
-- **ccache compiler cache:** The C/C++ compiler cache is restored and saved using a key that includes the OS, Python version, and a hash of relevant source files.
+- **ccache compiler cache:** The C/C++ compiler cache is restored and saved using a key that includes the OS, Python version, build-from mode, and a hash of relevant source files.
 This speeds up builds that involve native extensions.
 - **Dependency caching:** Optionally, pip dependencies can be cached by specifying `pip-cache-dependency-path`.

 ## Usage